morficus/Parameterized-Remote-Trigger-Plugin/README.md

 A plugin for Jenkins CI  that lets you trigger new builds parameterized on a **remote** Jenkins server when your build has completed.

 Similar to the [Parameterized Trigger Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin), but for remote servers.
+And similar to [Call Remote Job Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Call+Remote+Job+Plugin) but with (arguably) better configuration options.

 This is done by calling the ```/buildWithParameters``` URL on the remote server.

-This plugin also has support for build authorization tokens (as defined [here](https://wiki.jenkins-ci.org/display/JENKINS/Quick+and+Simple+Security) )
+This plugin also has support for build authorization tokens (as defined [here](https://wiki.jenkins-ci.org/display/JENKINS/Quick+and+Simple+Security) ).

 ###Screenshots
 System configuration option